loxilb-io/loxilbdocs/docs/k3s-multi-master.md

 ### Topology

-We will be deploying the components as per the following topology :
+For multi-master setup we need atleast odd number of server nodes to maintain quorum.
+So, we will have 3 k3s-server nodes.
+Overall, we will be deploying the components as per the following topology :

 ![loxilb topology](photos/loxilb-k3s-multi-master.png)